 Similarly, you should inform your DofS if you intend to take a holiday or leave.
 As a guide, research students are normally not expected to take more than eight weeks leave each year (the leave year starts on 1st October each year) including statutory holidays and the period when the University is closed over Christmas & New Year.
 You are expected to schedule leave so that it does not conflict with your research.
+You must complete the Research Student Attendance and Engagement Record and submit it to your Director of Studies before you plan to take a holiday or a period of fieldwork.
+This Record can be downloaded from the Research Student Registry's A-Z Document Library.

-4.4 Employment during Study
+4.5 Employment during Study

-4.4.1 Home/EU Students
+4.5.1 Home/EU Students